mageplaza/magento-2-better-popup/README.md

-# Magento 2 Newsletter Popup / Exit Intent FREE Module
+# The Best Magento 2 Popup extension FREE

-**Magento 2 Exit Intent / Newsletter Popup** cuts down the number of abandoning visitors of a store, and to help convert them to actual customers or subscribers.
+**Mageplaza Magento 2 Better Popup extension (Exit Intent / Newsletter Popup)** cuts down the number of abandoning visitors of a store, and to help convert them to actual customers or subscribers.

 **Exit-intent technology** plays the fundamental role in building better pop-ups, visitors who are about to leave your websites will be kept staying for a little longer by a subscription invitation or a discount offer.